 - First aids kits

 - Toiletries, Water bottles

 - Accessories (trekking pole, portable charger, headlight, backpacking stove)

-Overall, preparing for Kanchenjunga Base Camp trek is not so hard.
+Overall, preparing for the Kanchenjunga Base Camp trek is not so hard.
 Having said that, don’t forget to maintain your physical fitness too.
-Your trek depends upon how you handle physically and mentally.
-At the end your sacrifices will be paid off because it’s always the best moment things that come last.
+Your trek depends upon how you handle it physically and mentally.
+In the end, your sacrifices will be paid off because it’s always the best moment things that come last.

 From my point of view, it is one of the best places I have visited too.
 The villagers were friendly and kind.
-The foods costs were favorable and the accommodations was also good.
-I enjoyed every stay in Kanchenjunga drinking tongba which is a special homemade alcohol.
-If you ever visit Kanchenjunga region then remember to taste tongba.
+The food costs were favorable and the accommodations were also good.
+I enjoyed every stay in Kanchenjunga drinking tongba which is special homemade alcohol.
+If you ever visit the Kanchenjunga region then remember to taste tongba.